prowler-cloud/prowler/docs/tutorials/reporting.md

 ### HTML

-The following photo is an example of the HTML output:
+The following image is an example of the HTML output:

 <img src="../img/reporting/html-output.png">